 - Chrysler MCAP (Mopar Career Automotive Program) is in alliance with Dodge, Jeep, Ram, Chrysler, and Fiat group dealers.
 Students attend specialized curriculum and training that focuses on manufacturer-specific vehicles and systems.

-- Ford MLR (Maintenance and Light Repair) in partnership with Ford Motor Company and Ford and Lincoln Dealers.
-Students earn factory certification in electrical systems, heating and air conditioning, suspension and steering, and brakes after completing MCC course requirements and the required Ford technician online training.
+- Ford ASSET/MLR in partnership with Ford Motor Company and Ford and Lincoln Dealers, Ford ASSET students earn 100% of Ford certifications.
+The Ford ASSET program is a paid co-op program allowing students to earn while they learn.
+At the end of the two years, students earn an associate degree and valuable dealer experience.
+Ford MLR certificate students earn factory certification in electrical systems, heating and air conditioning, suspension and steering, and brakes after completing MCC course requirements and the required Ford technician online training.

 - Subaru University students gain valuable knowledge of Subaru vehicle systems that can better prepare them for employment at a Subaru dealer.

 Additionally, MCC offers a Global Pathway with courses on Asian, European and domestic models including Mercedes Benz, BMW, Volkswagen, Nissan, Hyundai and more!

 In all automotive pathways, students spend time in the classroom and labs on MCC campus, as well as work full-time at their co-op sites.
 Students are required to complete 22 weeks of work experience at an approved co-op site where they will become familiar with the latest technology while working as paid technician trainees.